Winter Horse Care Guide: How to Keep Your Horse Warm, Healthy and Comfortable

 Pro Tip: Add a BARE Wool Quarter Sheet to your tack-up for cold-day warmups or wear it throughout the ride for ongoing warmth.
 Handcrafted in Australia from mid-weight kersey wool, it’s durable, elegant, and perfectly practical.

-Feeding for Warmth
+Feeding Horses for Warmth in Winter

 Horses burn more calories staying warm in winter.
 Up their hay intake to keep their gut moving and body temp up.
 A 600kg horse typically needs 12–15kg of hay per day—and yes, that includes paddocked horses too, especially as grazing is usually limited in winter due to poor grass growth.